-Qualifying Companies hold export registration and have been the Owners of Qualifying Product at Time of Slaughter, over any of the three preceding Production Seasons.
-Qualifying Companies may also hold Export History meaning the sum of shipped weight(s) of UK FTA TRQ eligible 0201, 0202, 0206, 0210 and 1602 products exported to UK by NZ exporters from 1 January 2021.
+Qualifying Companies hold export registration and have been the Owners of Qualifying Product at Time of Slaughter, over any of the three preceding Production Seasons and/or hold Export History, meaning the sum of shipped weight(s) of UK FTA TRQ eligible 0201, 0202, 0206, 0210 and 1602 products exported to UK by NZ exporters from 1 January 2021.

 New Entrants are companies that fit the following criteria:

-- Hold of export registrations prior to the first application for a share of first come first served Reserved Quota Allowance.
+- Hold an export registration prior to the first application for a share of first come first served New Entrants' Allowance.

-- Have not been allocated General or Reserved Quota Allowance during the three years prior to the applicable New Entry Period.
+- Have not been allocated General or New Entrants' Allowance during the three years prior to the applicable New Entry Period.